FNNDSC/pfstorage/README.rst

 Overview
 ********

-This repository provides ``pfstorage`` -- a controlling service that speaks to an object storage backend (such as *swift*) and also provides logic for handling input/output data locations for the ChRIS system.
+This repository provides ``pfstorage`` -- a library / module that speaks to an object storage backend (such as *swift*) and also provides logic for handling input/output data locations for the ChRIS system.

 pfstorage
 =========